shroffrushabh/HadoopStreamingAPI/README.md

-Simple API to download a file from hdfs
+Simple API to download a file from hdfs.
+It has a few maven dependencies.